-Dismayed though they may be, career services professionals have resources for resolving individual problems and restoring equilibrium to campus recruiting programs.
+Career center professionals have resources for resolving individual problems and restoring equilibrium to campus recruiting programs.
 (Note: “Campus recruiting” refers to the various offerings of the career center that help students and employers connect, e.g., career fairs, job postings, on-campus interviews, and so forth.)
 They can assist students in regaining their balance and help them to salvage their employment campaigns, even for students who have found their opportunities outside of campus recruiting.
 They can advocate and mediate equitable resolutions to the students’ hardships.
-Career services staff can also counsel employers on how to minimize damage to their reputation, restore their credibility, enhance their campus recruiting efforts, and start fresh.
+Career center staff can also counsel employers on how to minimize damage to their reputation, restore their credibility, enhance their campus recruiting efforts, and start fresh.

 Although the NACE Principles do not address rescinded offers directly, three of the Principles can guide professionals facing this challenge.
 They are:

 - Principle 1: Practice reasonable, responsible, and transparent behavior;

 - Principle 4: Comply with laws.